ayushpatel2002/Australia-Inflation-Prediction/README.md

-# Australian Inflation Rate Time Series Forecasting
+# Australian Electricity Demand Forecasting Project

-This repository contains the data, code, and analysis for forecasting the Australian inflation rate using time series data.
-The project aims to build a predictive model to understand the trends and patterns in the Consumer Price Index (CPI) for Australia.

-## Project Overview
+## Overview

-The inflation rate is a crucial economic indicator that reflects the rate at which the general level of prices for goods and services is rising, and subsequently, how it affects the purchasing power of currency.
-This project uses historical CPI data to forecast future inflation trends in Australia.
+This project focuses on analyzing and forecasting the half-hourly electricity consumption of Australian states from 2002 to 2015.
+Using time series forecasting techniques, we aim to predict energy consumption for subsequent years and compare the forecasts with actual data post-2015.

+## Dataset
+- **Source**: Godahewa, R. (2021).
+"Australian Electricity Demand Dataset".
+Zenodo.
+[DOI: 10.5281/zenodo.4659727](https://doi.org/10.5281/zenodo.4659727).
+- **Description**: The dataset includes half-hourly electricity demand data for various Australian states, spanning from 2002 to 2015.

-## Data Source
+## Objectives

-The primary dataset used in this project is the Consumer Price Index (CPI) provided by the Australian Bureau of Statistics (ABS).
-The data includes CPI index numbers and percentage changes across different capital cities and the entire country.
+1. Analyze historical electricity demand patterns.
+2. Develop and validate time series forecasting models.
+3. Predict future electricity consumption for the years following 2015.
+4. Compare predictions with actual demand data post-2015 to evaluate forecasting accuracy.

 ## Methodology

-The project employs various time series analysis techniques, such as ARIMA, SARIMA, and machine learning approaches, to model and predict inflation rates.
+- Time series analysis and forecasting methods (e.g., ARIMA, LSTM).
+- Data pre-processing and exploratory analysis to understand demand patterns and influential factors.
+- Model training, tuning, and validation.

+## Tools and Technologies
+- Python for data analysis and machine learning.
+- Libraries: Pandas, NumPy, Matplotlib, scikit-learn, TensorFlow/Keras.

-## Usage
+## How to Use

-The main analysis can be found in the Jupyter notebooks within this repository.
-These notebooks contain step-by-step instructions and code to perform the time series forecasting.
+- Clone the repository.
+- Install required Python libraries.
+- Run the Jupyter notebooks for analysis and model training.

 ## Contributing
+Contributions to the project are welcome.
+Please submit pull requests or open issues for discussion.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+- Thanks to R. Godahewa for providing the dataset.
+- Acknowledge any other contributors or data sources here.

+## Contributing

 Contributions to this project are welcome.
 Please open an issue to discuss proposed changes or submit a pull request.

-## Acknowledgments

-- Australian Bureau of Statistics for providing the CPI data.
-- Contributors and reviewers of the project.

 ## Contact